 FNF Group (FNF) Gains But Lags Market: What You Should Know

-Heading into today, shares of the provider of title insurance and mortgage services had lost 15.7% over the past month, lagging the Finance sector's loss of 3.25% and the S&P 500's loss of 1.42% in that time.
+Prior to today's trading, shares of the provider of title insurance and mortgage services had lost 18.91% over the past month.
+This has lagged the Finance sector's loss of 6.24% and the S&P 500's loss of 5.26% in that time.

-FNF Group will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.30, down 16.67% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.96 billion, down 4.61% from the year-ago period.
+Investors will be hoping for strength from FNF Group as it approaches its next earnings release.
+In that report, analysts expect FNF Group to post earnings of $1.30 per share.
+This would mark a year-over-year decline of 16.67%.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.96 billion, down 4.61% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for FNF Group.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for FNF Group.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.37% higher.
-FNF Group is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Consensus EPS estimate has moved 3.37% higher within the past month.
+FNF Group currently has a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that FNF Group has a Forward P/E ratio of 6.69 right now.
-For comparison, its industry has an average Forward P/E of 14.59, which means FNF Group is trading at a discount to the group.
+Valuation is also important, so investors should note that FNF Group has a Forward P/E ratio of 6.5 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.24.

 The Insurance - Property and Casualty industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 65, which puts it in the top 26% of all 250+ industries.
+This group has a Zacks Industry Rank of 79, putting it in the top 32% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.